rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryVsphere.md

 ### folder
 - There is a single argument of type System.String.
 - Returns VsphereFolder.
+### folders
+Get all the vSphere folders.

+- There are 5 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
+    - sortOrder - SortOrder: Sorting order for the results.
+    - filter - list of Filters: The hierarchy object filter.
+- Returns VsphereFolderConnection.
 ### host
 - There is a single argument of type System.String.
 - Returns VsphereHost.